ingvagabund/cluster-api-provider-kubemark/README.md

 Other configuration options:
 - `deletionTimeout` - how much time to wait before a machine gets deleted from the cluster after setting machine deletion timestamp
+- `numCores` - for a number of cores a kubemark node will report
+- `memoryCapacity` - for memory a kubemark node will report

 ## Kubemark